 The first stage of the project was to produce a feasibility assessment.
 We completed this in July 2019, with the support of international architecture, engineering and urban-design consultants.

 The report identifies how the Market Square space currently operates, and considers the associated issues, constraints and opportunities.
-It makes recommendations, which will be used to inform the next stage of the project.
+It makes recommendations, which are being used to inform the next stage of the project.

 Stage 2: Concept design

-We expect to start work on the concept design stage of the project this autumn.
+We expect to start work on the concept design stage of the project in the spring of 2020.

 The key objectives for this stage are as follows: